Everything You Need to Know About an Audit Trail

 What is an Audit Trail?

-An audit trail is a date and time that a transaction, event, project, or entry was made.
-The purpose of an audit trail is to show supporting information on the accuracy and completeness of an item.
 Audit trails are commonly used throughout the business realm, from both an auditor’s perspective and members of management.

 An audit trail can track multiple documents or transactions related to a single project.
 For example, your business may establish a trail for accounts payable remittances from start to finish.

-Be audit ready always.
+Be audit-ready always.
 Keep all your documents, accounting, and payment logs ready with Nanonets.
 Try it for free, or schedule a call with an automation expert.

 How to Do an Audit Trail: What Should Be Included?